Mike Bettes

-He was caught in the EF3 (Previously EF5) tornado on May 31, 2013 in El Reno, Oklahoma, but survived; at least four people died that day.
-A year later, he and his crew returned to the Great Plains to forecast and report severe weather as part of the 2014 Tornado Track.
+He survived the 2013 El Reno tornado in Oklahoma.
+A year later he and his crew returned to the Great Plains to forecast and report severe weather as part of the 2014 Tornado Track.

 Early life and education, early career

 Born in Tallmadge, Ohio in 1972, Bettes attended local schools when growing up.
 He graduated with a B.S. in atmospheric sciences from Ohio State University (OSU).

 He worked as chief meteorologist for WLOS in Asheville, North Carolina, and as weekend meteorologist at WSYX/WTTE in Columbus, Ohio and WKEF/WRGT in Dayton, Ohio.
 Following that, he started work for The Weather Channel.

 Tornado incident

 Bettes was one of several storm chasers struck by an EF3 tornado in El Reno, Oklahoma in 2013.
 The storm rolled and tossed his SUV approximately 200 yd into a field.
 The roof collapsed and his crew suffered major injuries: driver Austin Anderson broke several bones.
-They were later found by Reed Timmer and his SRV Dominator team, who were storm chasing for Oklahoma City's KFOR-TV when they spotted Bettes' wrecked SUV, and saw The Weather Channel markings on it.
-They stopped to assist Oklahoma Highway Patrol and other first responders, but had to leave to escape the back end of the storm.
+They were later found by Reed Timmer and his SRV Dominator team, who were storm chasing for Oklahoma City's KFOR-TV when they spotted Bettes' wrecked SUV, and saw The Weather Channel's markings on it, meeting up with Emily Sutton and her team from KFOR, who also suffered damage to their vehicles from the tornado as well.
+They stopped to assist Bettes and his wounded team alongside Oklahoma Highway Patrol and other first responders, but had to leave to escape the back end of the storm.
+Bettes and his team were safely evacuated and received medical attention.
+By the following year, Bettes had made a full recovery in time for the next year's Great Tornado Hunt chase season.

-In another incident, the same tornado killed TWISTEX storm chasers Tim Samaras, his son Paul, and colleague Carl Young of South Lake Tahoe, California.
-Amateur storm chaser Dan Robinson of St. Louis, Missouri escaped the tornado with a few injuries.
-He was a few hundred yards ahead of the TWISTEX crew.
-Local resident Richard Charles Henderson was killed in the same area as the TWISTEX crew after deciding to chase the storm.
-Henderson had sent a picture of the twister to a friend using his cell phone just before the storm struck him.
-Billy Prater, a University of Oklahoma student, together with his father and a friend, sought refuge under an overpass when the storm changed direction (such action is strongly discouraged in these situations).
-They were lucky to survive.
+The same tornado killed TWISTEX storm chasers Tim Samaras, his son Paul, and colleague Carl Young.
+Local resident Richard Charles Henderson was also killed in the same area as the TWISTEX crew after deciding to chase the storm.